 CCHAG enhances military capacity by promoting Cultural Property Protection (CPP) as a legal requirement, as a force multiplier and as an effective use of soft power for Combatant Commands and Joint Force (JF) Planners and Engineers that contributes to mission success.

 CCHAG promotes CPP by developing CPP training programs, training tools, reach back support, GIS data acquisition, by participating in coalition exercises and contingency operations.
 In this regard, CCHAG has distributed CPP awareness materials to more than 100,000 deploying personnel.

-CCHAG also performs research and makes policy recommendations, which have informed CENTCOM environmental regulations and other COCOM practices and policies.
-CCHAG contributed to the Historical/Cultural Resources chapter of CENTCOM Regulation 200-2, Environmental Quality: Protection and Enhancement of Environmental Assets (2009), which contains essential guidance, best management practices and environmental enforcement capability for heritage preservation during all CENTCOM contingency operations.
+CCHAG also makes policy recommendations that have informed USCENTCOM environmental regulations and other COCOM practices and policies.
+CCHAG contributed to the Historical/Cultural Resources chapter of USCENTCOM Regulation 200-2, Environmental Quality: Protection and Enhancement of Environmental Assets (2009), which contains essential guidance and best management practices for heritage preservation during all USCENTCOM contingency operations.

 CCHAG delivers the right CPP information to the right people at the right time to support the mission.
 Examples include: